Shruti Ramachandran

 Shruti Ramachandran is an Indian actress who predominantly appears in Malayalam cinema.
-She also co-wrote the "Ilamai Idho Idho" segment in the 2020 Tamil anthology film Putham Pudhu Kaalai.
+She co-wrote the "Ilamai Idho Idho" segment in the 2020 Tamil anthology film Putham Pudhu Kaalai.
 In 2020, she won the Kerala State Film Award for Best Dubbing Artist for her work in Kamala.
-In 2022, she won the Critic’s mention for best actress by the Kerala Film Critic’s Assocoiation for her work in Madhuram.
+In 2022, she won the Critics' mention for best actress by the Kerala Film Critics' Association for her work in Madhuram.